biomedical-cybernetics/projection-separability-indices/README.md

 | SampleLabels    | Cell array       | List of sample labels                     |
 | PositiveClasses | Cell array       | List of positive sample labels (**)       |

-_(*) For instance, a matrix of NxM results from a dimension reduction method such as Principal Component Analysis (PCA)._
+_(*) For instance, a matrix of NxM results from a dimension reduction method such as Principal Component Analysis (PCA) where the samples are placed as rows and the features as columns._

 _(**) Depending on the study, positive classes are usually ranked as the labels for which a particular prediction is desired.
 For example, sick patients (positive class) versus controls (negative class); or burnout (positive class), depression (positive class), versus control (negative class).
 If you are not sure which are your positive classes, then take the groups with the lower number of samples as positive._